-- ✓ The SEND Link Trustee of The Laurus Trust/Local Governing Body (LGB) Academy Committees have specific oversight of the schools' arrangements for SEND, fulfilling the statutory duties of the SEND Code of Practice (2015) - ✓ Support in the development of expertise and resources in relation to SEND - ✓ Have an understanding of the provision and leadership of SEND across the Trust
+- ✓ The SEND Link Trustee of The Laurus Trust has specific oversight of the schools' arrangements for SEND, fulfilling the statutory duties of the SEND Code of Practice (2015) - ✓ Each School Academy Committee also has a Governor with a link to SEND who liaises with the SENCO to support the development of SEND - ✓ All governors have an understanding of the provision and leadership of SEND across the Trust

-9. Monitoring arrangements
+10. Monitoring arrangements

-The SEND Leads/SENCOs within each school or sixth form college will work alongside the Trust Directors of SEND, to quality assure SEND provision and the successful implementation of the SEND policy.
+The SENCOs/ SEND Leads within each school will work alongside the Trust Directors of Inclusion, to quality assure SEND provision and the successful implementation of the SEND policy.
 This will be done using a number of mechanisms such as:

-- Learning Walks and lesson observations to look at the standard of SEND provision in the classroom - Audits of staff knowledge and skills in relation to SEND, in order to inform future training needs - Analysis of the progress of each student/pupil with SEND following KASH reports (Secondary) and Pupil Progress Reviews (Primary)
+- Learning Walks and lesson observations to look at the standard of SEND provision in the classroom - Audits of staff knowledge and skills in relation to SEND, in order to inform future training needs - Analysis of the progress of each student/pupil with SEND following KASH reports (Secondary) and Pupil Progress Reviews (Primary) - Working closely with Curriculum Trust Directors to ensure that SEND has distributed leadership across the schools.

-The Trust Directors of SEND will work the SEND link Trustee/Academy Committees to ensure that they are kept abreast of any developments made in relation to SEND provision and practice across all the Trust schools.
+The Trust Directors of Inclusion will work the SEND link Trustee/Academy Committees to ensure that they are kept abreast of any developments made in relation to SEND provision and practice across all the Trust schools.

-This policy will be reviewed by Trust Directors of SEND in consultation with SEND colleagues on an annual basis.
+This policy will be reviewed by Trust Directors of Inclusion in consultation with SEND colleagues on a regular basis.
 If any significant changes are made during the year, the SEND policy will be updated accordingly.
-It will be reviewed and approved by the Laurus Board of Trustees on an annual basis.
+It will be reviewed and approved by the Laurus Board of Trustees.